 Does the religion prohibit accepting those who wish to join it ?

-For the first few thousand years of its history, the religion welcomed anyone who wished to join it but prohibited forced conversions.
+For more than thousand years of its history, the religion welcomed anyone who wished to join it but prohibited forced conversions.
 In the Gathas, Zarathushtra asks for Wisdom's help, so that he "... might convert all the living."
 Y31.3.
 Speaking of efforts to spread Wisdom's teachings, he says,

 "...the family, the community together with the clan, entreated for the grace of Him, the Wise Lord, (saying:) 'Let us be Thy messengers,...' " Y32.1;